-Enterprise resource planning (ERP) software platforms are amongst some of the largest that you’ll ever encounter — an understandably so because these systems are capable of serving as the digital core for some the world’s largest corporations.
-With features and functionalities to accommodate virtually every department and division within a company, ERP implementations can be extremely complex.
+Enterprise resource planning (ERP) software platforms are amongst some of the largest that you’ll ever encounter — understandably so because these systems are capable of serving as the digital core for some the world’s largest corporations.
+With features and functionalities to accommodate virtually every department and division within a company, ERP implementations can be extremely complex and implementation failure is costly.
 This is not a plug-and-play software platform, even when the ERP system is being deployed for a smaller business — which, notably, is a trend that we are seeing far more frequently as of late thanks to the development of highly-scalable cloud ERP platforms.

 What is an ERP Implementation?